 What are communication patterns and why do relationships get stuck?

 Communication patterns refer to the repetitive interactional cycles that develop between individuals in close relationships, including during moments of emotional activation or stress.
-Clinically, these patterns are often less about communication content and more about underlying attachment needs, emotional regulation capacity, and relational expectations.
+Clinically, these patterns are often less about communication content and more about underlying attachment needs, emotional regulation capacity, and relational expectations, which are frequently shaped by emotional triggers that influence how we respond to one another without fully realizing it (you can read more about this in understanding emotional triggers in relationships).

 You might notice: